 That’s something he’s going to have to live with for the rest of his life.
 It’s what it is.
 He’s come to a level place of acceptance of that, whatever that may be.

-Do you think Gowen deserves redemption?
+Does Martin Cummins think that Henry Gowen deserves redemption?

 As Martin, I think that everybody—if you’re making the effort, then everybody deserves a second shot, another opportunity to right themselves.
 At the same time, if someone isn’t repentant and isn’t willing to help themselves, then there’s no point in being a fool to open yourself up to get kicked by somebody.